Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 The optional rainflies of 3-season tents are also designed to accommodate airflow.
 They install above the ground allowing air to flow under and through the mesh panels of the tent.

 Waterproof: Three-season tents are designed to be waterproof.
 Waterproof materials, a sealed base, protected seams, covered zippers, and rainfly work together to keep water out.

 Moderate+ Wind Stability: Most 3-season tents are capable of handling moderate and higher wind speeds.
-I have a Colman dome tent like this one at Bass Pro Shops that’s designed to withstand wind speeds of 35+ MPH.
+I have a Colman dome tent like this one at Bass Pro Shops that are designed to withstand wind speeds of 35+ MPH.